crwsolutions/fluent-defaults/docs/collection.md

 ## ForEach().SetDefaulter()

-It is also possible to set a defaulter for each item in a collection using the `SetDefaulter` method.
+It is also possible to set a defaulter for each item in a collection using the `SetDefaulter` (optional with a reference to the instance) method.

 ### Example